 Making professional YouTube videos is not as easy as shooting the footage and uploading them directly.
 There’s a lot of post-production work that needs to be taken care of, especially if you’re looking forward to start your own professional YouTube channel.
-Therefore, in addition to purchasing an expensive camera or a studio microphone to record high quality footage or audio, investing on a good video editing software is absolutely necessary for handling all the post-production work.
-With these software, you’ll be able to remove certain unwanted portions of the actual footage, enhance the video overall, and even add animations or transitions to it, in order to make the final video look engaging for your channel’s subscribers.
-So, if you’re already interested to buy a good video editing software, but you’re confused regarding which one to go for, here are the 10 best video editing software for YouTube videos:
+Therefore, in addition to purchasing an expensive camera or a studio microphone to record high quality footage or audio, investing in a good video editing software is absolutely necessary for handling all the post-production work.
+With these software, you’ll be able to remove unwanted portions of the actual footage, enhance the video overall, and even add animations or transitions.
+So, if you’re already interested to buy a good video editing software, but you’re confused regarding which one to go for, here are the 12 best video editing software for YouTube videos.

 1. Adobe Premiere Elements